olindner/LightDisc/README.md

 * Refactor and break up Views/Components into separate files
 * Add Golf Goal icon
 * Write method to shred GPS data from JSON into Markers
+* Big refactors with data flow, storage, and ScoreComponent

 ## Doing
 * Create a page for tracking & displaying throws
+* Refactor MapComponent

 ## To-Do
 * Update location on a configurable polling basis